 prove, should, steak, sugar, sure, told, water, who, whole, would, wild.

-Spellings: your child will have a spelling test every Friday.
-Please help them to learn their spellings over the course of the week and, if possible, use the spelling words in context: e.g. if they have to learn ’cloudy’, ask them to write a sentence such as, ‘The sky was very cloudy yesterday’.
-It will help them to use words in the correct context, particularly homophones such as there/their, here/hear and pair/pear, etc.
+Your child will have a spelling test every Friday.
+Please help your child to learn their spellings over the course of the week and if possible, use the spelling words in context: e.g., if they have to learn ’cloudy’, ask them to write a sentence such as ‘The sky was very cloudy yesterday’.
+It will help them to use words in the correct context, particularly homophones such as ‘there’/’their’ and ‘here’/’hear’ and ‘pair’/’pear’, etc.